UXSoc/uxsoc-apps-cms/src/pages/index.md

           * Aids the VP of UX Design in disseminating UI Resource Kits and other Design Education resources

-          * Mentors product designers and content strategists
+          * Aids in mentoring product designers and content strategists
         title: AVP for Design Training
       - description: >-
           **The Confidant**